Tina Karol: 2018

 March 8, 2018 released a musical film The Intonations of Tina Karol.

 April 26, Tina Karol performed a special performance on the air of The Voice of Ukraine.
 The Ukrainian pop diva performed songs from its platinum plate Intonatsii.

 On July 5 she presented a new concert program in Minsk, Belarus.

 On July 27 the Viber company released personal stickers of Tina Karol.

 On August 26 the 1+1 TV channel released the premiere of the TV version of Tina Karol's musical concert Intonatsii.

 August 27, the premiere of the album Intonatsii (Live).

 In the fall of 2018, Tina Karol again took part in the project Shchyrі-2018 from Elle Ukraine.

 On November 13, Tina Karol's Big European Tour began (Israel, Italy, Czech Republic, Moldova).

 In winter 2018 she became the star coach in the 9th season of The Voice of Ukraine.

-On December 7, the premiere of the new song "Sila vysoty."
+On December 7, the premiere of the new song "Sila vysoty" ("The Power of Heights").

 On December 14, The Crashes won at the Best Shorts Competition International Film Festival in the nomination Best Short Film 2018.

 2019

-April 4, Tina Karol and Boombox released "Bezodnya", which became their first joint work.
+April 4, Tina Karol and Boombox released "Bezodnya" ("The Abyss"), which became their first joint work.
 The idea of a sudden creative tandem belongs to the leader of the band Andriy Khlyvniuk.